 Packaging is important when selling a product, but it is also one of the biggest culprits when it comes to a company's environmental impact.
 We believe that we don't have to sacrifice the planet for stylish packaging.
 There are many eco-conscious alternatives to traditional packaging materials.
-You'll be happy to know that all Elwyn packaging is made from 100% recycled materials and are fully recyclable down to the biodegradable packing tape and shipping label.
+You'll be happy to know that all Elwyn packaging is made from 100% recycled paper/materials and are fully recyclable down to the biodegradable packing tape and shipping label.
+Furthermore, the protective, reusable bags that the scarves come in are made from Organic Natural Cotton.
 Form, Function, and Fashionable.

 Digital Textile Printing not only offers the Fashion Industry an elegant and cost effective production system that creates an equally high quality printed fabric, it also allows for our industry an opportunity and alternatives to creating beautiful fashion while dramatically reducing the negative impacts on local environments and the planet at large.